 Foundation / Corporation

 Grants of up to $1,500 to Greater Greensboro Area, North Carolina K-12 teachers to enhance arts learning opportunities.
+Funding is intended for arts programs and resources, and to hire artists and arts consultants.
 All projects must include direct teacher and student participation.
-Funding may be used for arts programs, resources, and the hiring of artists and arts consultants.
+Grants for projects that provide a meaningful arts experience will be given priority over capital expenditures and permanent equipment needs.

 Applications are reviewed by a volunteer panel and evaluated on the following: